inkyblackness/ss-specs/levelObjects/Actions.md

 If the rotation type is endless, whenever one limit is reached, the object immediately jumps to an orientation as per the other limit.

-#### Hack Action Type 8: Remove Objects
+#### Hack Action Type 8: Remove Critters

+> This hack is called "armageddon" internally, most likely in a reference to a similar action in the game Lemmings.

-**Remove Objects State Details** (12 byte)
+**Remove Critters State Details** (12 byte)

     0000  int32      Object type - 0x00CCSSTT
-    0004  int32      Amount
+    0004  int32      Radius
     0008  int32      Unused

-This state change removes objects of the specified object type from the level.
-The ```Amount``` field appears to be a guideline on how many shall be removed.
-Tests showed that an even number was always considered as the lower odd number.
-(Specify 2, only one was removed.)
+This hack removes critters of the specified object type from the level.

-> This action only works once.
-Where its state is stored is not determined yet.
-> Objects are not removed at random, tests showed the objects with the highest object indices were always removed first.
+The ```radius``` specifies how many shall be removed around the tile of the action's object, in tiles.

 > Avoid using high amounts.
-Tests did lock up the game.
+The engine can remove only a certain amount of objects in one tick (100) and has no guard if more are removed.
+> A memory overrun occurs in this case.

 #### Hack Action Type 9: SHODAN pixelation

-This change has no parameters (all 12 bytes 0x00) and fills the screen with an image.
+This hack has no parameters (all 12 bytes 0x00) and fills the screen with an image.
 The used image is hardcoded.
 The game returns to the main menu after the screen is filled.
 It should be used only in cyberspace; Using it in real world messes up tile textures.